 Tuition Assistance and Housing and Meal Benefits

 APU offers additional support for Army ROTC scholarship recipients in covering on-campus housing and meal plans.
-For information regarding tuition assistance or housing and meal benefits for ROTC students, refer to the current Undergraduate Catalog and contact One Stop.
+For information regarding tuition assistance or housing and meal benefits for ROTC students, refer to the current university catalog and contact the Undergraduate Enrollment Services Center.

 Receiving Scholarship Funds